← Back to articles

 Ibisha vs furibisha

-Tactical theme: removing the defender
+Tactical element: removing the defender

-Tactical theme: the preparatory sacrifice
+Tactical element: the anticipatory sacrifice

 To prepare the attack, sente must first sacrifice a pawn with P-35.

-Strategic theme: exchanging rooks
+Strategic element: exchanging rooks

 An important theme in ibisha vs furibisha games is castle solidity.